Lip Cancer

 Types of Tumors

-Lip cancers are the most commonly squamous cell carcinoma and fewer basal cell carcinomas.
+Lip cancers are the most common squamous cell and fewer basal cell carcinomas.
 Apart from this, the lip may have malignant minor salivary gland tumors, rarely melanoma, sarcoma, and metastatic cancers.
 Carcinomas are common on the lip, on top of precancerous lip lesions such as radiodermatitis, chronic cheilitis, and xeroderma pigmentosum.

 Squamous cell carcinoma